 Mentioned in This Episode: www.reddoor.biz

 Steffen Horst: Welcome to the Performance Delivered, insider secrets for digital marketing success podcast, where we talk with marketing and agency executives and learn how they built successful businesses and their personal brand.
 I’m your host, Steffen Horst.
 Today, we’re going to talk about how to build successful teams.
 Here with me to help me discover the topic is Heather Molina.
 She’s the VP of cross channel marketing at Red Door Interactive, which is a digital marketing agency in San Diego.
 Before joining Red Door, Heather worked at GroupM’s Outrider Canada where she built out the company’s SEO product and team.
-And run and grew Omnicom’s resolution media in the US and Canada.
+And run and grew Omnicom’s Resolution Media in the US and Canada.
 Heather, great to have you on the show.

 Heather Molina: It’s great to be here.
 Thank you so much for having me.

 Steffen Horst: As I mentioned earlier, I always like to start with finding out how my guests started their career in digital marketing.
 So what about you?
-How did you start in digital marketing?

 Heather Molina: Well it was definitely not a linear path.
 I didn’t go to university to study marketing or advertising, or even communications really.
 In university, I studied journalism and film.